AbdullahMJamal/FAISS-Flow-RAG/README.md

 ---

-# Advanced RAG Pipeline with FAISS and Reciprocal Rank Fusion (RRF)
+# RAG Pipeline with FAISS and Reciprocal Rank Fusion (RRF)

 This repository contains a modular, production-grade **Retrieval-Augmented Generation (RAG)** pipeline designed for high-accuracy document intelligence.
 Unlike basic RAG setups, this engine implements advanced retrieval strategies to ensure the AI provides precise, context-aware answers from complex datasets.